 We have not established any policy regarding security ownership by management.
-In accordance with Federal securities law, we prohibit short sales by our officers of our equity securities.
+In accordance with federal securities law, we prohibit short sales by our officers of our equity securities.

-Frequency of Non-binding Advisory Vote on Executive Compensation
+Non-binding Advisory Vote on Execution Compensation; Frequency of Non-binding Advisory Vote on Executive Compensation

 At our 2017 Annual Meeting of Stockholders, our stockholders voted to hold non-binding advisory votes on executive compensation every three years.
 At our most recent stockholder's vote on executive compensation at the 2020 Annual Meeting of Stockholders, our stockholders approved our non-binding advisory proposal on executive compensation by the affirmative vote of approximately 89% of the shares cast on the proposal.
 The Compensation Committee believes that this result affirms our stockholders' support of the Company's approach to executive compensation.
 The Compensation Committee will continue to consider the level of stockholder approval to the Company's advisory proposal on executive compensation when making future compensation decisions for our executive officers.
-The next stockholder's vote on executive compensation will be at the 2023 Annual Meeting of Stockholders.
+In accordance with the requirements of Section 14A of the Exchange Act, as described in this Proxy Statement, the Company is providing its stockholders the opportunity to cast a non-binding advisory vote on executive compensation at this Annual Meeting.